SimonLucas/kplotlib/README.md

 # 🧩 KPlotLib (kplotlib)

-A lightweight, dependency-free 2D plotting library for **Kotlin (JVM)** — inspired by Matplotlib, written in pure Java2D.
+A lightweight, dependency-free 2D plotting library for **Kotlin (JVM)** — inspired by Matplotlib, written in Kotlin using Java2D graphics.

 ---